junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Or Lucifer gets a free new body, and we are screwed.
 No pressure, right?"
 Sam breathed out heavily.

-But as it turns out, Crowley did give them the real thing -- the Cage-bound body, the perfectly easy-to-use control.
+But as it turns out, Crowley did give them the real deal -- the Cage-bound body, the perfectly easy-to-use control.
 The whole set.

-"Sit," Sam commands, pointing at the chair in the Dungeon.
+"Sit," Sam commands, pointing at the chair in the dungeon.

 Lucifer's face twitches, teeth gritting, eyes murdering, but his legs, walk toward the chair and sit down just as he's told.